Joeltronics/audioexperiments/README.md

 ## How to use

 Various modules here have `main()` functions.
-For the sake of dealing with relative imports, all modules get run from `main.py`, with the module name as an argument - this will call the module's `main()`.
+For the sake of dealing with relative imports, all modules get run from `main.py`, with the module name as subcommand - this will call the module's `main()`.
-(I'd probably do this differently if I was starting over now, but it's not really worth fixing at this point.)

 Many modules also have separate `test()` and/or `plot()` functions.
 You can run these by adding `--test` or `--plot`.
 Some modules just have main call plot and/or test, but others have unique main functionality.

-Run with `--help` for a list of arguments that `main.py` takes, or `--mh` to view the module's arguments.
+Run with `--help` for a list of arguments that `main.py` takes

 ### Examples